As Josh Hawley loses a book deal over the Capitol riots, his GOP mentor says backing him was ‘the worst mistake I ever made’

 “He has now revealed himself as a political opportunist willing to subvert the Constitution and the ideals of the nation he swore to uphold,” Humphreys, president and chief executive of Tamko Building Products, said in a statement to the Missouri Independent.

-According to the Independent, Humphreys’s donations amounted to about one-third of Hawley’s total fundraising for a 2016 campaign for Missouri attorney general.
+According to the Independent, Humphreys’s donations amounted to about one-third of Hawley’s total fundraising for his successful 2016 campaign for Missouri attorney general.
 Two years later, the megadonor’s family contributed an estimated $2 million to groups supporting Hawley’s Senate bid.

-On Twitter, Shamed Dogan, a Republican Missouri state representative, wrote that he regretted voting for Hawley.
+On Twitter, state Rep. Shamed Dogan, a Republican, wrote that he regretted voting for Hawley.

 “His refusal to accept the legitimacy of Joe Biden’s election, even after today’s violence, is an embarrassment,” Dogan said.

 Not unsurprisingly, the strongest rebukes on the social media platform came from Democratic lawmakers in Congress, including Reps.
-Cori Bush (D-Mo.), Joaquín Castro (D-Texas), and Alexandria Ocasio-Cortez (D-N.Y.).
+Cori Bush (Mo.), Joaquin Castro (Tex.) and Alexandria Ocasio-Cortez (N.Y.).
 All three called for Hawley to resign.

-The Kansas City Star editorial board, which had once endorsed Hawley as the “clear choice” in the 2018 Republican Senate primary, took a more pragmatic view.
+The Kansas City Star’s editorial board, which had once endorsed Hawley as the “clear choice” in the 2018 Republican Senate primary, took a more pragmatic view.

 “If Missouri Sen. Josh Hawley had a conscience, he’d resign,” the editorial’s headline said.
 Instead, “he’ll have to be removed.”

-Kim Bellware and Amy B Wang contributed to this report.
+Bellware and Wang contributed to this report.